nimitmk7/tech-template/src/component.md

 ## 1. Component Structure

-Each component should be organized within its own subdirectory under the `components` directory.
+Each component should be organized within its own subdirectory under the `src` directory.

 - **Namespace:**
-  All entities (classes, functions, constants) within a component must be defined in a namespace named after the component.
-The namespace should use lowercase letters with words separated by underscores (e.g., `calculator`).
+  All entities (classes, functions, constants) within a component must be defined in a namespace named after the `tt::component`.
+The namespace should use lowercase letters with words separated by underscores (e.g., `tt::calculator`).

 - **Directory Structure:**
   The component’s header and implementation files should reside in a subdirectory whose name matches the component.
 For example, for a component named **Calculator**, the structure should be:
 ```
-components/
+src/
     └── calculator/
-        ├── Calculator.h
         ├── Calculator.cpp
+        ├── include/tt/
+                  └──calculator/
+                              └──Calculator.h
         └── tests/  # unit tests for the component

 ```

 - **Header Files:**
-Header files should be named after the classes or functionalities they declare and placed within the component's directory (e.g., `srccalculator/Calculator.h`).
+Header files should be named after the classes or functionalities they declare and placed within the component's directory (e.g., `src/calculator/include/tt/calculator/Calculator.h`).

 - **Implementation Files:**
-Implementation files (e.g., `.cpp` files) should correspond to their header files and be placed within the same component directory (e.g., `srccalculator/Calculator.cpp`).
+Implementation files (e.g., `.cpp` files) should correspond to their header files and be placed within the same component directory (e.g., `src/calculator/Calculator.cpp`).

 ---